 The Atari 2600 is a video game console that was released in October of 1977.

-It must surely go down as the gaming console that kick-started the use of microprocessor based technology and switchable cartridges containing game code, instead of having non-microprocessor dedicated hardware with all games 'built in' to the system hardware.
+It must surely go down as the gaming console that kick-started the use of microprocessor based technology and switchable cartridges containing game code.
+This machine represented a huge step forward when compared to consoles having non-microprocessor dedicated hardware, with all games 'built in' to the system.

-It remained a super popular choice for a number of years until the 8-bit generation of home computers came along.
+It also revolutionised home gaming and was a real leap forward in quality of both graphics and sound.
+The 2600 remained a super popular choice for a number of years until the 8-bit generation of home computers came along.

 Establishing The Atari 2600